ariaghora/noe/README.md

 end;
 ```

-It is also possible to create a matrix by loading from a CSV file by using ```FloatMatrixFromCSV``` function.
+It is also possible to create a matrix by loading from a CSV file by using ```TDTMatrixFromCSV``` function.
 ```pascal
   ...
   C := TDTMatrixFromCSV('yourfilename.csv');